-Join 1500+ Australians in the World’s Largest At-home Medical Cannabis Study
+Join 1500+ Australians in the World’s Largest At-home Natural Medicine Study

 Quality of Life Evaluation Study.

-The Quality-of-Life Evaluation Study (QUEST) conducted by Curtin University, is investigating the quality of life and health economic impact of medicinal cannabis on patients with a chronic health condition.
+The Quality-of-Life Evaluation Study (QUEST) conducted by Curtin University, is investigating the quality of life and health economic impact of natural medicine on patients with a chronic health condition.

-If you are aged 18 years or above and suffer from a chronic condition, you may be eligible to join over 1,500 other Australian’s who are currently contributing to the world’s largest at-home medical cannabis study.
+If you are aged 18 years or above and suffer from a chronic condition, you may be eligible to join over 1,500 other Australian’s who are currently contributing to the world’s largest at-home natural medicine study.

 How The At-Home Study Works.

 The QUEST study is designed to evaluate both quality of life improvements and potential economic benefits.
-It starts by documenting the baseline symptoms associated with a participants' diagnosed condition/s before taking medical cannabis.
+It starts by documenting the baseline symptoms associated with a participants' diagnosed condition/s before taking natural medicine.
 Over time, the study will track and compare changes in symptom severity after therapy commences.

-• In your consultation, the doctor will discuss your condition and assess your eligibility for medical cannabis and study enrolment.
+In your consultation, the doctor will discuss your condition and assess your eligibility for natural medicine and study enrolment.
 If you’re deemed suitable, you’ll be enrolled in the study and your prescription will then be sent to the study’s pharmacy on your behalf.

-• Before starting the medication, you will need to complete the first online survey to assess your baseline symptoms.
-After that you will also be asked to complete additional surveys at the following times: one month after starting medical cannabis therapy, every three months during the first year and then every six months thereafter, if you continue with the study for more than a year.
+Before starting the medication, you will need to complete the first online survey to assess your baseline symptoms.
+After that you will also be asked to complete additional surveys at the following times: one month after starting natural medicine therapy, every three months during the first year and then every six months thereafter, if you continue with the study for more than a year.

-• Being in this study is completely voluntary and you can withdraw at any time.
-If you decide to take part in the study and then change your mind later, you can withdraw by contacting the doctor who prescribed you medical cannabis.
+Being in this study is completely voluntary and you can withdraw at any time.
+If you decide to take part in the study and then change your mind later, you can withdraw by contacting the doctor who prescribed you natural medicine.

-Please note that if you do withdraw from the study, you may no longer receive the study participant discount on the cost of your medical cannabis prescription.
+Please note that if you do withdraw from the study, you may no longer receive the study participant discount on the cost of your natural medicine prescription.

 Who Can Participate?

-The Quality-of-Life Evaluation Study (QUEST) is seeking patients who are aged 18 years or above and living in Australia, have a chronic health condition, have tried other medications without success and have not taken any type of prescribed medical cannabis for the past four weeks.
+The Quality-of-Life Evaluation Study (QUEST) is seeking patients who are aged 18 years or above and living in Australia, have a chronic health condition, have tried other medications without success and have not taken any type of similar prescribed natural medicine for the past four weeks.

-Eligibility for this study and medicinal cannabis treatment will ultimately be determined by a consulting doctor based on your individual clinical circumstances.
+Eligibility for this study and natural medicine treatment will ultimately be determined by a consulting doctor based on your individual clinical circumstances.

-• In Australia individuals can be eligible for medicinal cannabis if they have tried other prescription medications or standard treatments that have been unsuccessful or had unwanted side effects.
+In Australia individuals can be eligible for natural medicine if they have tried other prescription medications or standard treatments that have been unsuccessful or had unwanted side effects.

-• In addition to meeting the eligibility criteria for medical cannabis—requiring that a patient has a chronic medical condition and has unsuccessfully tried other prescription medications or standard treatments—a doctor must also determine if medical cannabis is appropriate for you based on your individual circumstances and medical history.
+In addition to meeting the eligibility criteria for natural medicine—requiring that a patient has a chronic medical condition and has unsuccessfully tried other prescription medications or standard treatments—a doctor must also determine if natural medicine is appropriate for you based on your individual circumstances and medical history.
 Certain contraindications, such as pregnancy or breastfeeding, and precautions like severe renal or liver disease, or a history of psychosis and schizophrenia, may lead a doctor to advise against this treatment.
 The doctor will also need to assess potential drug interactions with your current medications (if applicable) and consider any concerns related to workplace drug testing.

-• This study will evaluate patients' baseline symptoms from their diagnosed condition prior to starting medical cannabis and then track changes in symptom severity over time after beginning medical cannabis therapy.
-Therefore, it is crucial that patients have not been using prescribed medical cannabis for at least four weeks before enrolling in the study.
+This study will evaluate patients' baseline symptoms from their diagnosed condition prior to starting natural medicine and then track changes in symptom severity over time after beginning natural medicine therapy.
+Therefore, it is crucial that patients have not been using similar prescribed natural medicine for at least four weeks before enrolling in the study.

-• are denied access to medicinal cannabis under the relevant Special Access Scheme in your country
+are denied access to prescribed natural medicine under the relevant Special Access Scheme in your country

-• are currently receiving prescribed medicinal cannabis treatment for more than 2 days have received prescription medicinal cannabis within the last 4 weeks (excluding previous 2 days)
+are currently receiving prescribed natural medicine treatment for more than 2 days have received prescription natural medicine within the last 4 weeks (excluding previous 2 days)

 Frequently Asked Questions.

-• Participants in this study will be required to purchase their own medications.
-An Australian manufacturer of medicinal cannabis, Little Green Pharma, will be supplying their medicines to ensure product standardisation.
-Each patient taking part in this study will be charged a standardised cost of medicinal cannabis products set at $110 per sachet, $115 per cartridge or from $135 per bottle (excluding the high CBD medication which is from $175 to $195 depending on the amount of active ingredient).
-These prices include delivery.
+Participants in this study will be required to purchase their own medications.
+An Australian manufacturer of natural medicine will be supplying their medications to ensure product standardisation.
+Each patient taking part in this study will be charged a standardised cost of natural medicine products.
+These products range in price depending on the amount of active ingredient and start from $105.
+These prices are subsidised and include delivery.

 Standard doctor consult fees also apply, and it is recommended patients discuss these fees with their doctor of choice.

 It is not possible to advise patients exactly how much product they will require daily and the total costs of their medication.
-This is because dosing of medicinal cannabis remains highly individualised and relies on each patient working with their doctor to find the dose that works best for them where the benefits are maximised and any unwanted side effects are minimised.
+This is because dosing of natural medicine remains highly individualised and relies on each patient working with their doctor to find the dose that works best for them where the benefits are maximised and any unwanted side effects are minimised.

-As medicinal cannabis is still an unregistered product in Australia, these medications are not covered under the Pharmaceutical Benefits Scheme (PBS).
+As these natural medicines are still an unregistered product in Australia, these medications are not covered under the Pharmaceutical Benefits Scheme (PBS).
 As a result, patients are required to pay the entire cost of the medicine.
 There are some health insurers such as HIF that will offer a rebate for prescription medicines, but patients should contact their own insurer to discuss if this is indeed an option.

-• The Australian manufacturer sponsoring the study has arranged a distribution agreement with a partner pharmacy to ensure participating patients can get their medicinal cannabis products safely delivered to their home at no extra cost.
+The Australian manufacturer sponsoring the study has arranged a distribution agreement with a partner pharmacy to ensure participating patients can get their natural medicine products safely delivered to their home at no extra cost.

 You will be prompted to pay for the product before it is delivered to you.
 Payment can be made by credit or debit card over the phone with the partner pharmacy, Oxford or Cambridge Compounding.